TechItAllServices/TechItAllServices-Main/Policyies.md

 Leaking of Director Secret data can lead the person who leaked the data to be put on a special list witch will limit how often and how much that person can rank up.
 This WILL also result in a keycard demotion.
 This WILL also result in termination from TechItAll Services.
 ## 3.0: Keycard Level Up Block List
 As of data in 2.0 the Keycard Level Up Block List is used to restrict or limit how often a user can rank up there keycard.
 To get off of this list, you will have to be good and follow rules.
+## 4.0: Security
+### 4.1: Security Questioning
+If you are deamed to be suspicious security personel can question you.
+If you do not comply or your answer are also suspicious, security personel are able to restrict your access to TechItAll Services.
+### 4.2: Security Authordy
+#### 4.2.1: Level 2 security
+- Able To Question someone.
+#### 4.2.2: Level 3 security
+- Able To Question someone.
+- Able To Detain someone.
+#### 4.2.3: Level 4 security
+- Able To Question someone.
+- Able To Detain someone.
+- Able To Restrict User's access.
+#### 4.2.4: Level 5+ security
+- Able To Question someone.
+- Able To Detain someone.
+- Able To Restrict User's access.
+- Able To Terminate You From TechItAll Services
+#### 4.2.5: What can I ask security personel?
+- You can ask security personel what there type of security they are.
+- You may ask what keycard level they are
+#### 4.2.6: Security Personel Help
+If you think a user should be Detained/Restricted/Terminal but don't have access for that, contact a higher up!